codership/galera/Docs_tommi/python3/source/weightedquorum.rst

-In other words, the quorum is preserved if (and only if) the sum weight of the nodes in a new component strictly exceeds half of that of the preceding primary component, minus the nodes which left gracefully.
+In other words, the quorum is preserved if (and only if) the sum weight of the nodes in a new component strictly exceeds half of that of the preceding :term:`Primary Component`, minus the nodes which left gracefully.

 Node weight can be customized by using the ``pc.weight`` Galera